Comcast Makes Bid For 21st Century Fox In Big Hollywood Power Play

 The power plays for Hollywood's biggest studios are coming fast and furious.

 Comcast on Wednesday made a $65 billion offer for some of the biggest Hollywood holdings of 21st Century Fox, the global television and entertainment conglomerate controlled by Rupert Murdoch and his family.
+The deal would not include Fox News.

 The bid by Comcast, the parent company of NBCUniversal, tops the $52.4 billion offer made by Disney for 21st Century Fox in December.
 And it comes just a day after a federal judge approved AT&T's $85 billion acquisition of Time Warner.

-Comcast Chairman and CEO Brian Roberts cited the AT&T/Time Warner court decision in his offer letter to 21st Century Fox Executive Chairman Rupert Murdoch and his sons, Lachlan Murdoch and James Murdoch.
+Comcast Chairman and CEO Brian Roberts cited the AT&T/Time Warner court decision in his offer letter to 21st Century Fox Executive Chairman Rupert Murdoch and his sons, co-Executive Chairman Lachlan Murdoch and CEO James Murdoch.

 "In light of yesterday's decision in the AT&T/Time Warner case, the limited time prior to your shareholders' meeting, and our strong continued interest, we are pleased to present a new, all-cash proposal that fully addresses the Board's stated concerns with our prior proposal," Roberts wrote.